Skip to content

 • primary_key — one or more columns that uniquely identify a row.
 Used to deduplicate upserts in merge-on-read.

-• watermark_column — a timestamp or timestamptz column that is set (or updated) whenever a row changes. pg2iceberg polls with WHERE watermark_column > $last_watermark ORDER BY watermark_column ASC and advances the watermark to the maximum value seen in each batch.
+• watermark_column — a column whose values are monotonically non-decreasing as rows change. pg2iceberg polls with WHERE watermark_column > $last_watermark ORDER BY watermark_column ASC and advances the watermark to the maximum value seen in each batch.

 Watermark column requirements

-The watermark column must be NOT NULL and must be a timestamp type.
-Rows with a NULL watermark value are skipped and will be re-polled on every cycle.
-Integer watermarks are not currently supported.
+The watermark column must be NOT NULL and the type must be one of the supported list above.
+Rows with NULL watermark values are skipped silently and will be re-polled on every cycle, which is wasteful — fix the source to enforce NOT NULL.

 Initial snapshot